i-a-morozov/nstu-mini-tec-course/l03-linux-scripting/linux-scripting.md

 100 95 90 85 80 75 70 65 60 55 50 45 40 35 30 25 20 15 10 5 0
 ```

-Generate a sequence with numbers padded with zeroes to ensure a fixed string length:
+Generate a sequence with numbers padded with zeroes to ensure a fixed string length (why this might be useful?):

 ```bash
 $ echo {000..100..5}